tingxin/DevIoT_RaspberryPi_Starter_Kit/README.md

                     "name":"RLight",
                     "kind":"light",
                     "pin": 2,
-                    "type": "data"                      #necessary, it means A2 is readable },
+                    "type": "data"
-                "led_r":                                #necessary, sensor id is the identify id for the sensor, we suggest that you named a sensor as this format: kind_fix
+                },
+                "led_r":
                 {
-                    "name":"RLed",                      #necessary, name is display name of sensor in DevIot platform "kind":"led",                       #necessary, kind is the a type identifier of sensor "pin": 3,                           #necessary, connect to the D3 port "type": "action"                    #necessary, it means D3 is writeable },
-                "buzzer_r":                             #necessary, sensor id is the identify id for the sensor, we suggest that you named a sensor as this format: kind_fix
+                    "name":"RLed",
+                    "kind":"led",
+                    "pin": 3,
+                    "type": "action"
+                },
+                "buzzer_r":
                 {
-                    "name":"RBuzzer",                   #necessary, name is display name of sensor in DevIot platform "kind":"buzzer",                    #necessary, kind is the a type identifier of sensor "pin": 4,                           #necessary, connect to the D4 port "type": "action"                    #necessary, it means D4 is writeable }
+                    "name":"RBuzzer",
+                    "kind":"buzzer",
+                    "pin": 4,
+                    "type": "action"
                 }
             }
+    }

-make sure the content(without the comment) in setting.cfg file is json format, you can check it in [here](https://jsonformatter.curiousconcept.com/)
+Make sure the content(without the comment) in setting.cfg file is json format, you can check it in [here](https://jsonformatter.curiousconcept.com/)

-you can add or remove the sensor segment in "sensors" segment in setting.cfg file by your requirements.
+You can add or remove the sensor segment in "sensors" segment in setting.cfg file by your requirements.

 Please do not let multiple sensors use same pin.

-10.Configure the code to let the gateway auto run when RaspberryPi started.
+9. Configure the code to let the gateway auto run when RaspberryPi started.

 * Open the terminal window and type follow command to open the rc.local file by nano:

         sudo nano /etc/rc.local
 * Add follow command to rc.local file:

-        cd /{your code directory}
-        python app.py &
+        sleep 5                         # wait for 5 seconds to make sure the RaspberryPi have connected the network cd /{your code directory}       # cd to you code root folder sudo python app.py &            # run it

 Here is a sample: